 Basics of Creamy Microwave Macaroni & Cheese

 For this task (beyond the microwave and mini-fridge), you’ll need a microwave-safe, BPA-free bowl or storage container with steep sides so that the water and milk don’t foam over while the macaroni cooks.
-(I found the nifty pasta cooker set pictured below on Amazon: if you use it for this recipe, don’t use the steamer insert.)
-If you use a ceramic or glass container, keep in mind that the container itself will be very hot: use oven mitts whenever you remove the container from the microwave.
+(This Fasta Pasta cooker is brilliant.)
+If you use a ceramic or glass container, keep in mind that the container itself will be very hot.
+So use oven mitts whenever you remove the container from the microwave!
 For this reason, I prefer a plastic vessel with handles (although I still use all necessary precautions to avoid steam burns!).

 Because you really, really CANNOT use pre-shredded cheese for this or any other cheese-sauce-containing recipe, you’ll need a cheese grater.
-For college dorm rooms, the ideal cheese grater has its own built-in catch-and-store container (like the one shown in my affiliate link below).
+For college dorm rooms, the ideal cheese grater has its own built-in catch-and-store container .

 In order to measure the proper amount of cheese and milk, you’ll need measuring cups (and measuring spoons if you decide to add in the optional ingredients).
 I say this with a wink, because after you’ve made Creamy Microwave Macaroni & Cheese a few times, you’ll become very good at eyeballing the ingredients, adding more cheese or milk as needed until it tastes just right.